Periodic function: Properties

-Some periodic functions can be described by Fourier series.
-For instance, for L2 functions, Carleson's theorem states that they have a pointwise (Lebesgue) almost everywhere convergent Fourier series.
-Fourier series can only be used for periodic functions, or for functions on a bounded (compact) interval.
+A key property of many periodic functions is that they can be described by a Fourier series.
+This series represents a periodic function as a sum of simpler periodic functions, namely sines and cosines.
+For example, a sound wave from a musical instrument can be broken down into the fundamental note and various overtones.
+This decomposition is a powerful tool in fields like physics and signal processing.
+While most "well-behaved" periodic functions can be represented this way, Fourier series can only be used for periodic functions or for functions defined on a finite length.
 If $f$ is a periodic function with period $P$ that can be described by a Fourier series, the coefficients of the series can be described by an integral over an interval of length $P$.

-Any function that consists only of periodic functions with the same period is also periodic (with period equal or smaller), including:
+Any function that is a combination of periodic functions with the same period is also periodic (though its fundamental period may be smaller).
+This includes: